MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 ## Why use cluster sets

-Cluster setsvides the benefit of scale without sacrificing resiliency.
+Cluster sets provides the benefit of scale without sacrificing resiliency.

-Cluster setsows for clustering multiple clusters together to create a large fabric, while each cluster remains independent for resiliency.
+Cluster sets allows for clustering multiple clusters together to create a large fabric, while each cluster remains independent for resiliency.
 For example, you have a several 4-node HCI clusters running virtual machines.
 Each cluster provides the resiliency needed for itself.
 If the storage or memory starts to fill up, scaling up is your next step.
 With scaling up, there are some options and considerations.

 1. Add more storage to the current cluster.
 With Storage Spaces Direct, this may be tricky as the exact same model/firmware drives may not be available.
 The consideration of rebuild times also need to be taken into account.
 2. Add more memory.
 What if you are maxed out on the memory the machines can handle?
 What if all available memory slots are full?
 3. Add additional compute nodes with drives into the current cluster.
 This takes us back to Option 1 needing to be considered.
 4. Purchase a whole new cluster

-This is where cluster csets provides the benefit of scaling.
+This is where cluster sets provides the benefit of scaling.
 If I add my clusters into a cluster set, I can take advantage of storage or memory that may be available on another cluster without any additional purchases.
 From a resiliency perspective, adding additional nodes to a Storage Spaces Direct is not going to provide additional votes for quorum.
-As mentioned [here](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/drive-symmetry-considerations), a Storage Spaces Direct Cluster can survive the loss of 2 nodes before going down.
+As mentioned [here](https://docs.microsoft.com/windows-server/storage/storage-spaces/drive-symmetry-considerations), a Storage Spaces Direct Cluster can survive the loss of 2 nodes before going down.
 If you have a 4-node HCI cluster, 3 nodes go down will take the entire cluster down.
 If you have an 8-node cluster, 3 nodes go down will take the entire cluster down.
-With Cluster setst has two 4-node HCI clusters in the set, 2 nodes in one HCI go down and 1 node in the other HCI go down, both clusters remain up.
+With Cluster sets that has two 4-node HCI clusters in the set, 2 nodes in one HCI go down and 1 node in the other HCI go down, both clusters remain up.
 Is it better to create one large 16-node Storage Spaces Direct cluster or break it down into four 4-node clusters and use cluster sets?
 Having four 4-node clusters with cluster sets gives the same scale, but better resiliency in that multiple compute nodes can go down (unexpectedly or for maintenance) and production remains.

 ## Considerations for deploying cluster sets